Mea Motu: Personal life

 Motu was born and raised in the small village of Pukepoto which is outside of Kaitaia.
-Motu a New Zealand Maori with decedents of Te Rarawa and Ngāpuhi.
+Motu a New Zealand Māori with decedents of Te Rarawa and Ngāpuhi.
 Motu is a mother of four children, with her eldest David a championship Bowler.
 Motu was raised in the small town of Pukepoto.
 She moved to South Auckland when she was 10 years old.
-Motu got pregnent with her first child at the age of 17 with her boyfriend at the time.
+Motu got pregnant with her first child at the age of 17 with her boyfriend at the time.
 She would eventually marry her boyfriend.
 She would go through bad times with her family when she was living homeless.
 Motu would leave her husband after years of domestic violence abuse and her husband went to prison.
 For a short time, Motu moved to Australia where she met her new partner.
 This helped her turn her life around for the better.
 She moved back to New Zealand where she started train back in boxing.

+In 2024, she was forced to medically retire from Celebrity Treasure Island as her high muscle mass and lack of body fat made her susceptible to hypothermia and exposed underlying respiratory conditions after the team challenge in a cold and stormy conditions was cancelled with all results annulled.